University Code of Student Conduct

 b.
 Modify the sanction.

-3. A decision letter is then sent to the student by the Senior Student Affairs Officer, Director of Student Conduct, or Chancellor’s designee.
+The Senior Student Affairs Officer reviews the information from the student and Campus Appeals Committee and renders a decision.
+A decision letter is then sent to the student by the Senior Student Affairs Officer, explaining the decision.
 If the sanction is upheld, the case is concluded.
 If the sanction is reduced, the student is given new sanction instructions and the case is concluded.

-1. Any responding student found responsible by a University Hearing Board or a Student Conduct Officer and any complaint party in a separable offense case is given one appeal of the finding and/or sanction to the Campus Appeals Committee.
+Any responding student found responsible by a University Hearing Board or a Student Conduct Officer and any complaint party (for a violation involving assault, relationship violence, bullying, intimidation, harassment, sexual assault, invasion of privacy, stalking and hazing) is given one appeal of the finding and/or sanction to the Campus Appeals Committee.
 Students and complaint parties will be given 10 working days from the date of their decision letter to submit their appeal.
-Appeals are to be submitted to the Director of Student Conduct or Chancellor’s Designee, who will transmit the appeal to the appropriate Campus Appeals Committee.
+Appeals are to be submitted to the Director of Student Conduct or Chancellor’s Designee, who then transmitswill transmit the appeal to the appropriate Campus Appeals Committee.
 Failure to submit an appeal by the appropriate deadline will render the decision final and conclude the process.

-2. Accused students (and complaint parties for separable conduct offenses) can appeal on the following grounds:
+Accused students and complaint parties can appeal on the following grounds:

 a.
 Unsupported Conclusion: The decision made by the Conduct Officer or University Hearing Board is not supported by the facts of the case.